-The VSEW_mk2_Server window performs the following operations:
+The VSEW_mk4_Server window performs the following operations:

-- If data is in the instrument, it creates a .wlg file to hold that data, or appends the data to the file if one has already been created. - If the instrument is not currently recording, it then erases the instrument's memory, adjusts the time, and starts recording.
+- If data is in the instrument, it creates a .wlg file to hold that data or appends the data to the file if one has already been created. - If the instrument is not currently recording, it then erases the instrument's memory, sets the instrument's clock, and starts recording.
 If the instrument is recording it closes as is and lets the recording continue.